 Keeping Children Safe in Education says that schools should have ‘A staff behaviour policy (sometimes called the code of conduct) which should, amongst other things, include – acceptable use of technologies, staff/pupil relationships and communications including the use of social media’.
 (Paragraph 55) All staff should be aware of the code of conduct and have it explained to them during induction.

 The Guidance for Safer Working Practices covers all the required aspects of the staff behaviour policy.
 The document is particularly useful in that it has many examples of what the guidance means.
-The new version has a forward by Nadhim Zahawi, Parliamentary Under-Secretary for Children and Families.
+The 2019 version has a forward by Nadhim Zahawi, Parliamentary Under-Secretary for Children and Families.

 Changes since the previous version (2015) are outlined below: